-- The Local Government Pension Scheme, administered locally by Oxfordshire County Council Pension Fund (the fund) - this is a funded defined benefit final salary scheme, meaning that the council and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets; - Arrangements for the award of discretionary post retirement benefits upon early retirement - this is an unfunded defined benefit arrangement under which liabilities are recognised when awards are made.
-However, there are no investment assets built up to meet these pension liabilities, and cash has to be generated to meet actual pensions payments as they fall due.
+In addition arrangements for the award of discretionary post retirement benefits are awarded upon early retirement.
+This is an unfunded defined benefit arrangement under which liabilities are recognised when awards are made.
+However, there are no investment assets built up to meet these pension liabilities, and cash has to be generated to meet actual pensions payments as they fall due